cevardo/reap-market-bot/README.md

-# [REAP] RESPECT Market Ticket Bot
+# [REAP] RESPECT MarketBot

 This is an on going implemenation of a market bot system for Discord.
-The project currently uses Node.js with Discord.js on the server side to interact with a Discord server bot.
+The project currently uses Node.js with Discord.js on the server side to interact with a Discord bot.
 An accompanying web application is included on the roadmap.
+EVE Echoes public API is much needed!

 Feel free to reach out in game or on the [REAP] Respect Discord server if you have any questions and have fun!